stevekerrick/GraphqlToTsql/docs/documentation.md

 }
 ```

-This example is interesting because the sorting is being done on a calculated value.
+The above example is interesting because the sorting is being done on a calculated value.
 Here's the T-SQL that was generated.

 ```sql